Parikshit – Son of Abhimanyu

 Parikshit’s Legacy and the Continuation of the Kuru Dynasty

-After Parikshit’s death, his son Janamejaya ascended the throne of Hastinapura.
+After Parikshit’s death, his son Janamejaya – Son of Parikshit ascended the throne of Hastinapura.
 Parikshit’s life and actions, including his acceptance of the curse and his devotion to Krishna, left a profound legacy that influenced his descendants.
-Janamejaya, in response to his father’s death by snakebite, conducted the Sarpasatra or Snake Sacrifice to exterminate all serpents, including Takshaka, as an act of revenge.
+This episode, including the involvement of sages like Ruru, is further explored in stories surrounding the lineage and aftermath of the Snake Sacrifice to exterminate all serpents, including Takshaka, as an act of revenge.
 However, the ritual was ultimately halted by Astika, a wise sage who persuaded Janamejaya to stop the sacrifice and spare the serpent race, emphasizing the importance of compassion over vengeance.

 Parikshit’s legacy as a king who upheld dharma and faced his fate with dignity served as an enduring example for his successors.
 His life story is celebrated in Hindu mythology as a testament to the virtues of humility, devotion, and acceptance of divine will.
 Through Parikshit, the Pandava legacy continued to impact the kingdom of Hastinapura and the spiritual teachings of Hinduism.